 Low transferrin or TIBC

 The most common cause of a low transferrin is acute inflammation.
-Transferrin production by the body decreases during a period of inflammation (for example after a recent operation, during an infection, or if you have an autoimmune condition).
+Transferrin production by the body decreases during a period of inflammation, such as after recent surgery, during an infection, or if you have an autoimmune condition.

-A low transferrin is also seen in people who have iron excess.
-Other results in the iron studies profile (such as a high ferritin and high transferrin saturation) may also indicate this diagnosis.
+A low transferrin is also seen if you have too much iron, called iron overload.
+Other results in the iron studies profile such as a high ferritin and high transferrin saturation may also indicate iron overload.

 Haemochromatosis | High | High | Low | High |